MonikaDhankhar16/CIBC-Accidents-Power-BI/README.md

 Latitude <br>
 Longitude <br>
 Total Crashes -> Total number of individual crashes related to this record. <br>
-Total Victims -> Total number of individuals injured or killed related to this record.
+Total Victims -> Total number of individuals injured or killed related to this record. <br>
+.<br>
+.<br>
+## Link to the dataset - https://www.kaggle.com/datasets/tcashion/icbc-vehicle-crash-dataset